pluto/ronkathon/src/encryption/symmetric/aes/README.md

 Do a **right** shift i-th row of i positions, for i ranging from 0 to 3, eg. Row 0: no shift occurs, row 1: a right shift of 1 position occurs.

-Substitutes each byte in the `State` with another byte according to a [substitution box](#substitution-box).
-Note that the only difference here is that the substitution box used in decryption is derived differently from the version used in encryption.

 #### InvMixColumns

 Each column of bytes is treated as a 4-term polynomial, multiplied modulo x^4 + 1 with the inverse of the fixed polynomial